 First impressions are that Alesis have done a great job keeping the size of this kit down.
 It all folds down to take up a minimum of space.
-It’s similar to another Alesis drum set, the DM Lite in that it can be transported quite easily.
+It’s similar to another Alesis drum set, the DM Lite in that it can be transported quite effortlessly.
 This is a five piece drum set with three cymbals, a drum rack, and a drum module.
 With this kit, they’ve really doubled down on what is actually important and cut out the noise.

 The drum pads themselves are of the rubber variety.
-There’s no room for fancy mesh heads here when you’re working with a budget of a few hundred dollars.
+There’s no room for fancy mesh drum heads here when you’re working with a budget of a few hundred dollars.
 The three tom pads are single-zoned, meaning there is only one trigger on the pad.
 You can’t get any sound from playing on the rims.
 When it comes to the snare, Alesis have opted to make it a dual-zone pad.
 This lends itself to far more dynamic possibilities as you have another trigger on the pad to play with.

 The pads are all 8 inches in diameter, which is not too bad considering competing kits on the market at this price range.
 They feel well built and are a considerable weight.
 There is an input on each pad which is used to connect up to the Nitro drum module.
 The playing surface of each pad is a gum rubber material which is not unlike the surface of an average practice pad.
 When it comes to dynamic playing the pads are touch sensitive.
 The sensitivity is very basic but it’s much better than a single level response.

-While the Nitro drum set comes with a bass drum pedal included, there are no other extras such as a drum throne, headphones or drum sticks.
+While the Nitro drum set comes with the above included, there are no other extras such as a drum throne, headphones or drum sticks.
 This is understandable considering the price of the Nitro kit, and in most cases you can pick these up for a minimal cost.
 The rack proved by Alesis is easy to setup and use.
 This rack is made up of 7 poles in total.
 These poles slot together to provide a stable housing for all the components, namely the pads, cymbals and drum module.
 There are 4 upright poles and 3 horizontal poles which, when connected, form the completed drum rack.
 Setting up is relatively easy and intuitive.
 Once you have the rack setup, next you can go about positioning the pads where you find best suits your playing style.

-Alesis Nitro Module Review
+Alesis Nitro Review

 Here’s a video showing the Alesis Nitro Kit in action:

 The Nitro drum module is a nice little piece of kit and great value for money.
 Not only do you get 25 drum kits to choose from, you also get 60 playalong songs included too.
 These songs are made up of a variety of different styles, tempos and time signatures.
 There are songs to suit all style of drummer, from blues to jazz and reggae.
-The Nitro module allows you to change the tempo of each song which increases your options drastically.
+The module allows you to change the tempo of each song which increases your options drastically.
 You can also play to a metronome if you like to practice your internal timing.
 On the whole, this module performs respectably and has the added benefit of allowing the user to store custom drum set configurations.

 If you are into home recording and the use of digital audio workstations, then it will please you to know that the Nitro Kit is compatible here too.
 You can connect the module up to any PC or Mac and use it alongside Cubase, Reaper or any other major DAW.
 The Nitro kit can be used as a MIDI controller simply by connecting a cable to your laptop or desktop.
 Installation is easy and, once connected, all you have to do is enable the Nitro module as a MIDI controller in your computer settings.